jjmbeba/your-bible/README.md

 - **Manage Collections**: Edit collection names and delete unwanted collections
 - **Verse Management**: Remove individual verses from collections

+### ✍️ Personal Notes
+- **Chapter-Specific Notes**: Create and edit notes for each Bible chapter.
+- **Rich Text Editor**: Format your notes with bold, italics, lists, and more, powered by Plate.js.
+- **Side-by-Side View**: View your notes alongside the Bible text on desktop for an integrated study experience.
+- **Private and Secure**: Notes are tied to your user account and are kept private.

 ### 🔐 User Authentication
 - **Secure Sign In/Sign Up**: Email-based authentication with Better Auth
 - **Protected Routes**: Collections are only accessible to authenticated users